Pistrie/lootarr/README.md

 - run `cp sample.env .env` and edit this `.env` file so it matches your needs
 - open `docker-compose.yaml` and edit the configuration of `gluetun` ([gluetun documentation](https://github.com/qdm12/gluetun/wiki/)):
   - set `VPN_SERVICE_PROVIDER` to your provider
-  - set `SERVER_REGIONS` to the location or locations of your choice
-  - set `OPENVPN_USER` to your openvpn username
-  - set `OPENVPN_PASSWORD` to your openvpn password
+  - set `VPN_TYPE` to either openvpn or wireguard
-  - set `TZ` to your timezone, for example `Europe/Amsterdam`
+  - set the remaining environment variables to your needs (check the gluetun documentation)

 #### Define the path of your movies and shows folders